nicklockwood/GLView/README.md

     - (GLImage *)imageWithClipRect:(CGRect)clipRect;

 This method can be used to set the clipping rect for the image.
 This is useful if you are loading a PVR texture image where the content is smaller than the image bounds but, due to the PVR format restrictions, the image file has to be a square with power-of-two sides.
 Note that the clipping rect is measured in texture pixels, not in image coordinates, and does not take into account the scale factor or previous clipping.
-You can determine the actual texture Size from the textureSize property of the image. **Note:** Adjusting the clipRect will also adjust the image size accordingly, however you can override this by calling `imageWithSize:` afterwards.
+You can determine the actual texture Size from the textureSize property of the image. **Note:** Adjusting the clipRect will also adjust the image size and contentRect accordingly, however you can override this by calling `imageWithSize:` and/or `imageWithContentRect:` afterwards.

+    - (GLImage *)imageWithContentRect:(CGRect)contentRect;

+This method can be used to set the content rect for the image.
+This is useful if you want to manipulate the image's anchor point, or add padding around the textured part of the image.

     - (GLImage *)imageWithScale:(CGFloat)scale;

 This method can be used to set the image scale.
-Modifying the scale will automatically update the image size accordingly, but will not actually change the image pixels.
+Modifying the scale will automatically update the image size and contentRect accordingly, but will not actually change the image pixels.
 In the unlikely case that you wish to set the scale without modifying the image size, you can override call `imageWithSize:` afterwards to restore the original size.

     - (GLImage *)imageWithSize:(CGSize)size;